Parsely/parsely-android/README.md

     git clone http://github.com/Parsely/parsely-android.git

-This repository contains three main directories:

-* `HiParsely` is an Eclipse project demonstrating how to integrate the SDK into an app.
-It also contains the source code of the Parsely toolkit, under `src/com/parsely`
-* `Documentation` is the target directory for the Doxygen document generator
+This repository's primary purpose is to host the open source Parse.ly Android SDK, implemented as a Java module in `/parsely`.
+This module is symlinked in the `/ParselyExample/app/src/main/java/com` directory as an example of how to integrate the SDK in a typical Android Studio project.

 Quickstart Guide
 ================